Mayur28/Sudoku-_Solver/README.md

 # Data

 I created my own dataset by photgraphing images of sudoku puzzles from hard copy books.
-Thereafter, the data was preprocessed such that 65 images of individual digits of each digit was attained.
+Thereafter, the data was preprocessed such that 65 images of each digit was attained.

 # Solution
 The implementation heavily relies on python and OpenCV.
 The solution involves performing a series of image processing techniques such as noise removal (using erosion and dilation operations), extracting contours, performing a perspective transformation, template matching, and many others.